PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image10.png"
-style="width:1.96338in;height:0.85324in" />
+style="width:2.18578in;height:0.94989in" />

 The single PBIX file approach doesn't always provide the flexibility you need.
-Imagine a scenario where one team is responsible for creating and updating dataset definitions while other teams are responsible for building reports.
-For a scenario like this, it makes sense to split out dataset definitions and report layouts into separate PBIX project files.
+Imagine a scenario where one team is responsible for creating and updating datasets while other teams are responsible for building reports.
+For a scenario like this, it makes sense to split out datasets and report layouts into separate PBIX project files.

-To use the shared dataset approach, you create one PBIX project file with a dataset definition and an empty report which remains unused.
+To use the shared dataset approach, you create one PBIX project file with a dataset and an empty report which remains unused.
 Once this dataset has been deployed to the Power BI Service, report builders can connect to it using Power BI Desktop to create report-only PBIX files.
 This makes it possible for the teams building reports to build PBIX project files with report layouts which can be deployed and updated independently of the underlying dataset.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image11.png"
-style="width:2.37794in;height:1.28333in" />
+style="width:2.54115in;height:1.37141in" />

 From the perspective of adding multi-language support to a Power BI solution, it really doesn't matter which of these approaches you choose.